frou/yt2pod/README.md

 podcasts of them.

 A podcast episode needn't be created for every video uploaded to a channel.
 They can be filtered based on title and upload date.

-A single instance of yt2pod can monitor multiple YouTube channels simultaneously and publish a separate audio podcast based on each (and even multiple podcasts based on the same one).
+A single instance of yt2pod can monitor multiple YouTube channels simultaneously and publish a separate audio podcast based on each (and even multiple podcasts based on the same channel).

 A built-in webserver serves the following for each podcast.
 * RSS Feed: `/meta/{configured_short_name}.xml`